 |Pulse until minced but not too smooth.
 Then add sesame seeds, salt and olive oil.|

 |...or with yogurt sauce.|

 |You can also enjoy them as a light lunch in pitta bread with a salad and tahini sauce.|

 Oven Baked Falafel

-The baked falafels are not as crunchy as the fried version.
+The baked falafels are not as crunchy as the fried version (if you prefer, shallow-fry them to obtain a crunchier texture).
 But they are healthier and still taste good as a snack or enjoyed in pitta bread with salad.
 If you want to make a bigger batch, bake them and freeze for up to a couple of months.
 Then just reheat them wrapped in foil and bake them until hot.

 Makes about 15-20 patties

 2 tablespoons extra-virgin olive oil to grease the baking sheet

 250g cooked chickpeas, if cooking from dried, soak them overnight (see recipe here)